PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 09:48:00
+Last updated: 2024-04-05 09:48:33
-Random Quote: Our secrecy is our survival. our survival is our strength. - The Armorer
+Random Quote: I never wanted the throne, I only ever wanted to be your equal. - Thor